-Issues in the development and use of AI may result in reputational harm or liability.
-We are building AI into many of our offerings, including our productivity services, and we are also making AI available for our customers to use in solutions that they build.
+Issues in the development and use of AI may result in reputational or competitive harm or liability.
+We are building AI into many of our offerings, including our productivity services, and we are also making Al available for our customers to use in solutions that they build.
 This AI may be developed by Microsoft or others, including our strategic partner, OpenAI.
 We expect these elements of our business to grow.
-We envision a future in which AI operating in our devices, applications, and the cloud helps our customers be more productive in their work and personal lives.
-As with many innovations, AI presents risks and challenges that could affect its adoption, and therefore our business.
-AI algorithms or training methodologies may be flawed.
+We envision a future in which Al operating in our devices, applications, and the cloud helps our customers be more productive in their work and personal lives.
+As with many innovations, Al presents risks and challenges that could affect its adoption, and therefore our business.
+Al algorithms or training methodologies may be flawed.
 Datasets may be overbroad, insufficient, or contain biased information.
 Content generated by AI systems may be offensive, illegal, or otherwise harmful.
-Ineffective or inadequate AI development or deployment practices by Microsoft or others could result in incidents that impair the acceptance of AI solutions or cause harm to individuals or society.
+Ineffective or inadequate AI development or deployment practices by Microsoft or others could result in incidents that impair the acceptance of AI solutions or cause harm to individuals, customers, or society, or result in our products and services not working as intended.
+Human review of certain outputs may be required.
 As a result of these and other challenges associated with innovative technologies, our implementation of AI systems could subject us to competitive harm, regulatory action, legal liability, including under new proposed legislation regulating AI in jurisdictions such as the European Union ("EU"), new applications of existing data protection, privacy, intellectual property, and other laws, and brand or reputational harm.
 Some AI scenarios present ethical issues or may have broad impacts on society.
-If we enable or offer AI solutions that have unintended consequences or are controversial because of their impact on human rights, privacy, employment, or other social, economic, or political issues, we may experience brand or reputational harm.
+If we enable or offer AI solutions that have unintended consequences, unintended usage or customization by our customers and partners, or are controversial because of their impact on human rights, privacy, employment, or other social, economic, or political issues, we may experience brand or reputational harm, adversely affecting our business and consolidated financial statements.